What is Cherry Cough Drops? Uses, warnings & side effects

 What is Cherry Cough Drops used for?

-What form(s) does Cherry Cough Drops come in
+What form(s) does Cherry Cough Drops come in?

 • Lozenge

-What are common Cherry Cough Drops doses?
+What are common Cherry Cough Drops dosages?

 • Lozenge 6.1MG